Premium Allocations

 Sports Premium

-- The engagement of all pupils in regular physical activity – kick-starting healthy active lifestyles.
+1. Engagement of all pupils in regular physical activity

-- The profile of PE and sport being raised across the school as a tool for a whole school improvement.
+2. Raise the profile of PE and sport across the school as a tool for whole-school improvement

 You can view or download our Sports Premium allocation and find out how this has been used at our school.